-Your car wouldn’t have enjoyed the winter months.
-When it wasn’t getting rained on from above, it was getting attacked by road salt from below.
+Your car won’t have enjoyed the winter months.
+When it wasn’t getting rained on from above, it was being attacked by road salt from below.
 And we can hardly blame you for not wanting to nip outside to wash it on a weekly basis.

-But as the evenings get lighter and the temperatures begin to rise, it’s time to start thinking about preparing your car for spring.
-So the next time there’s a warm weekend, give your car some love with a spring clean.
+However, as the evenings get lighter and the temperatures begin to rise, it’s time to start thinking about preparing your car for spring.
+So, next time there’s a warm weekend, give your car some love with a spring clean.

 Vacuum the interior

 It might be tempting to start with the car’s exterior, but you should start on the inside.
 The winter months will have left their mark on the interior and it’ll be in need of a spring makeover.